Viguitars/portfolio-BackEnd/README.md

 # portfolio-BackEnd
-This service is a spring boot application responsible for managing portfolios
+This service is a Spring Boot application responsible for managing portfolios, as part of the second stage of the **_Argentina Program_**.